berleon/dl-docker/README.md

 The Makefile automatically saves all relevant ports.

 You can forward the ports to your machine with with the `forward_docker_ports.sh` script.
-On your local machine runs:
+On your local machine run:

 ```
 $ forward_docker_ports.sh <your_hostname>